 - Special Parking Provisions.
 Any special parking provisions must be made and confirmed with Parking & Transportation Services.

 - Visitors: Departments may purchase visitor parking passes from Parking & Transportation for special guests upon a space-available basis.
 If known in advance when visitors will need parking, please contact Parking & Transportation.
 Once these arrangements are made, they cannot be cancelled and Parking & Transportation Services will not issue a refund.
 (The parking meters and time signs on Frew, Tech and Margaret Morrison Streets are under the authority of the City of Pittsburgh and are not affected by Carnegie Mellon visitor passes.)
 Guests are subject to all parking regulations; and it is the responsibility of the department or the individual who arranges for visitor parking, to make the parking rules and regulations known to visitors.
-Copies of the Policies may be obtained online at www.cmu.edu.
-Reservations involving 100 or more visitors will require use of a valet service, at event sponsors expense.
+Reservations involving 50 or more visitors will require use of a valet service, at event sponsors expense.

 - Delivery area is identified as the loading dock.

-- The area adjacent to the loading dock (behind the Weigand Gymnasium) is for Carnegie Mellon business vehicles (FMS, Postal Services, Catering, and Retail Services) only.
+- The area adjacent to the loading dock (behind the Weigand Gymnasium) is for Carnegie Mellon service vehicles (FMS, Postal Services, Catering, and Retail Services).
 Any outside repair/ maintenance service companies must receive permission from the Parking & Transportation Services Office to park in this area and conduct their business, and should be in marked vehicle.
 The designated signs identify this area.

-- Vendors or event sponsors, who are working in the University Center and need to park vehicles, are required to purchase a parking pass from the personnel in the Parking & Transportation Office and park in designated parking lots or the garage.
+- Vendors or event sponsors, who are working in the Cohon University Center and need to park vehicles, are required to purchase a parking pass from the personnel in the Parking & Transportation Office and park in designated parking lots or the garage .

 - Vendors with the mini-universal parking passes, who are making deliveries (limited to 1 hour), are to use the designated loading dock area.
-If they need to spend additional time in the building to conduct business, they are required to re-park their vehicles the East Campus Garage.
+If they need to spend additional time in the building to conduct business, they are required to re-park their vehicles the East Campus Garage and/or make arrangements with the Dock Coordinator.

 - East Campus Garage: Enter the East Campus Garage, take a parking ticket and park in any space marked specifically for “off-campus employees.”
 Prior to exiting the garage, please visit the parking office located in the garage to have your ticket validated accordingly.

-- 6555 Penn Avenue: Park your car in any non-reserved space, obtain an off-campus employee permit from the receptionist and place the permit on the dashboard.
+- 6555 Penn Avenue: Park your car, obtain an off-campus employee permit from the receptionist and place the permit on the dashboard.

 - Groups and Special Events: Departments may submit a parking request to the Parking & Transportation Office for groups conducting special events on campus.
 The Parking & Transportation Office must receive any requests in writing, as soon as confirmation of the event has occurred, or at least three days in advance.
 To make a reservation, send your request to: firstname.lastname@example.org.
 Once the reservation request is fulfilled, Parking & Transportation Services will not issue any refunds.
 Requests will be made on a first-come, first-serve, space available basis.
 Guests are subject to all parking regulations; it is the responsibility of the department or individual, who arranges for visitor parking to make the Policies known to the guests.
 Vendors or event sponsors, who are working in the University Center or elsewhere on campus, are required to pay the prevailing parking rates.
 If requesting a congress card (e.g., a card which permits repeated access during a defined timeframe) for your guests, the charge will be $10.00.
 All validation tickets purchased are valid during the parking year (July 1 through June 30).